alyssamichelle/progress/The Future of JS 2018.md

 Mozilla isn't the only company in the AR/VR pie, however.
 Google also released their own AR app called [WebARonARCore APK](https://github.com/google-ar/WebARonARCore) on Android.

 Mozilla has also been working on integrating into three.js graphics library and A-Frame framework.
-These are both really popular libraries/frameworks on the AR scene and it will only make i
+These are both really popular libraries/frameworks on the AR scene and it will only make it easier and easier to use

 We’ve also been working on integrating the webxr-polyfill into the popular three.js graphics library and the A-Frame framework to make it easy for three.js and A-Frame developers to try out these ideas.